 Drink plenty of water (48 oz. a day).
 Avoid alcohol, caffeine, and spicy foods.
 These supplements may help:

-- Quercetin, an antioxidant that helps fight inflammation -- May help reduce pain and symptoms of chronic nonbacterial prostatitis.
+- Quercetin.
+An antioxidant that helps fight inflammation.
+May help reduce pain and symptoms of chronic nonbacterial prostatitis.
 In one study, combining quercetin with bromelain and papain produced even greater effects.
 Bromelain and papain help the body better absorb quercetin and they also have anti-inflammatory effects.
 Quercetin may interact with several common medications, so ask your doctor before taking it.
-Both bromelain and quercetin may increase the risk of bleeding, especially if you also take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
+Both bromelain and quercetin may increase the risk of bleeding, especially if you also take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 Very high doses of quercetin have been associated with kidney damage.
-Don't take quercetin for more than 2 to 3 months without taking a break.
+DO NOT take quercetin for more than 2 to 3 months without taking a break.

-- Beta sitosterol, a naturally derived chemical found in various plants -- Frequently used to treat prostatitis and is often included in prostate health formulas.
-However, there aren't any scientific studies about whether it works.
+- Beta sitosterol.
+A naturally derived chemical found in various plants.
+Frequently used to treat prostatitis and is often included in prostate health formulas.
+Scientific support, however, is lacking.
 A few reports have linked taking beta sitosterol with low sex drive and erectile dysfunction.

-- Zinc -- There is evidence that zinc may reduce an enlarged prostate, but researchers don't know whether zinc helps prostatitis.
+- Zinc.
+There is evidence that zinc may reduce an enlarged prostate, but researchers do not know whether zinc helps prostatitis.
 A few preliminary studies suggest that taking zinc with antibiotics works better than antibiotics alone for reducing symptoms of prostatitis.
-High doses of zinc (more than 40 mg per day) can cause many negative side effects.
-Taking zinc supplements may cause a copper deficiency, so be sure to work with your doctor to find the right dose of zinc for you.
+High doses of zinc (more than 40 mg per day) can cause many negative side effects, including a copper deficiency.
+Work with your doctor to find the right dose of zinc for you.

-- Vitamin C -- Although no studies have been done to determine whether vitamin C is effective against bacterial prostatitis, some doctors recommend it.
+- Vitamin C. Although researchers have not studied whether vitamin C is effective against bacterial prostatitis, some doctors recommend it.
 In test tubes, vitamin C stops the growth of E. coli, the most common bacteria involved in bacterial prostatitis.

-- Omega-3 fatty acids -- May help reduce inflammation over time.
-However, they have not been studied for prostatitis.
+- Omega-3 fatty acids.
+May help reduce inflammation over time.
+However, researchers have not studied how omega-3s affect prostatitis.
 Omega-3 fatty acids can increase the risk of bleeding, especially if you take blood thinners such as aspirin, clopidogrel (Plavix), or warfarin (Coumadin).
 Talk to your doctor before taking omega-3 fatty acids.

-- Saw palmetto (Serenoa repens) -- Has been studied for its effects on BPH and used traditionally to treat nonbacterial prostatitis, but one preliminary scientific study found that it didn't help.
-Saw palmetto can interact with some medications including hormone replacement therapies and blood thinners.
+- Saw palmetto (Serenoa repens).
+Has been studied for its effects on BPH and used traditionally to treat nonbacterial prostatitis, but one preliminary scientific study found that it did not help.
+Saw palmetto can interact with some medications, including hormone replacement therapies and blood thinners.
 Ask your doctor before taking saw palmetto.

-- Chimaphila umbellata -- for retention of urine with an enlarged prostate
+- Chimaphila umbellate.
+For retention of urine with an enlarged prostate.

 Acupuncture may improve urinary flow and decrease swelling and inflammation in some men with chronic nonbacterial prostatitis.